Maybe you’re looking for the best way to host your website, or just thinking of switching providers from GoDaddy. Either way, we’re here to help.

 Its website builder is pretty neat too, using artificial intelligence to design a site for you.
 But when it comes to GoDaddy’s hosting plans, they’re, well… a little meh.

 The hosting features GoDaddy provides are great, but the provider falls down on uptime, value for money, and support in comparison to its competitors.
 How do we know this?
 Through our expert research, of course!

 We’ve spent countless hours testing web hosting providers, scrutinizing every little detail of their service.
 It’s thanks to this we now have a detailed rating system for the top companies – and the results are in.

 What Are the Best GoDaddy Alternatives?

-HostGator is our #1 pick for GoDaddy alternatives because it excels across every important category, from uptime to customer support.
-InMotion and Bluehost are also excellent, and InMotion has a range of great options – we’ve ranked it best for both shared and VPS hosting.
+Bluehost is our #1 pick for GoDaddy alternatives because it impresses across every important category, from pricing to customer support.
+HostGator’s 99.99% uptime is unbeatable, and InMotion excels in both shared and VPS hosting.

 Our research covered every type of hosting, from shared and dedicated to VPS and WordPress.
 In this guide, though, we’ll mainly focus on what each provider is best at – after all, there’s no point in picking a provider with great shared hosting when you need a dedicated plan!

-So, if GoDaddy doesn’t tickle your fancy, sit back and read on as we review the best GoDaddy alternatives for web hosting.
+So, if GoDaddy doesn’t appeal to you, sit back and read on as we review the best GoDaddy alternatives for web hosting.
 We’ve tested each hosting provider extensively ourselves, and also consolidated notes and ratings from users like you.
 This extensive research has culminated in our five-star rating system below:

 Now let’s take a closer look at the top ranked hosting providers: what are they best for?
 What types of hosting do they offer?
 And, most importantly, are they right for you?